Reviewed by Patrick Foot, Senior Financial Writer.

 In share trading, on the other hand, you never own the stocks you’re trading.
-Instead, you use derivatives such as CFDs to speculate on share prices over the short, medium or long term.
+Instead, you use derivatives such as CFDs and spread betting to speculate on share prices over the short, medium or long term.

 Why trade instead of investing?

-You might be wondering why you’d want to trade shares with CFDs rather than owning part of a company.
+Now, you might be wondering why you’d want to trade shares without taking ownership of part of a company.

 But one of the key reasons why shares trading is so popular is the ability to go short as well as long, benefitting from falling as well as rising prices.

 When asked what would happen to the stock market, famous US banker JP Morgan replied simply: ‘It will fluctuate’.
 While there may be trends in the market pushing prices in a certain direction, for the most part, prices in any given financial instrument will rise and fall at various points.